Eschatologue/CM_wiki/docs/class/barbarian/battlerager.md

 ### Level 10: Death Roll

 While your **:class-abl-rage: Rage**{ .em } is active and you have one or more creatures Grappled, you can use your **:rsc-b: Bonus Action**{ .rsc } to perform a Death Roll.
 You move yourself to an unoccupied space you can see within 10 feet of you, dragging the Grappled creatures along with you.
-This movement doesn't provoke Opportunity Attacks.
-During this movement, you violently spin and slam your Grappled targets around you, dealing 2d8 :dmg-prcg: Piercing damage to each target.
+This Movement doesn't provoke Opportunity Attacks.
+During this Movement, you violently spin and slam your Grappled targets around you, dealing 2d8 :dmg-prcg: Piercing damage to each target.
 The damage increases by 1d8 at level 15 (3d8) and at level 20 (4d8).

 ### Level 14: Ravager's Might